 As a truly diversified global insurer writing over $9.3B of premium globally, Markel faced a typical set of challenges in managing their daily data issues, including:

-- Managing data issues found at the “back end” with non-technical business teams in the front office, across multiple teams, systems, markets and territories.
+- Managing data issues found at the technical “back end” with non-technical business teams in the front office, across multiple teams, systems, markets and territories.

 - Ensuring upstream accountability for data with relevant business users and teams.

-- Evolving from a traditional technical approach to one embedded within a regular business user’s daily workflow delivering company-wide ownership and adoption.
+- Evolving from a traditional technical approach to one embedded within a regular business user’s daily workflow, delivering company-wide ownership and adoption.

-Starting with the Underwriting Services Team (UST) in London, Markel quickly deployed a series of 20 DQPro rules across 10 + legacy policy, exposure and bordereaux systems to demonstrate and realise immediate business value.
+Starting with the Underwriting Services Team in London, Markel quickly deployed an initial series of 20 DQPro rules across 10 + legacy policy, exposure and bordereaux systems to demonstrate and realise immediate business value.
 Driven by their Data Governance team, rules were then extended across multiple teams at Markel International; Compliance, Claims, Exposure Management and to their UK retail division, Markel Direct.
 In 2020 the success of the roll-out expanded to a global roll out with usage expanding to Markel’s US headquarters in Richmond, Virginia.

-Deploying DQPro has transformed how Markel check and control their data replacing traditional manual processes or overly technical, enterprise solutions by delivering:
+Deploying DQPro has transformed how Markel check and control their data, replacing traditional manual processes or overly technical, enterprise solutions by delivering: